Polish resistance movement in World War II: 1942

 On 20 June 1942, the most spectacular escape from Auschwitz concentration camp took place.
 Four Poles, Eugeniusz Bendera, Kazimierz Piechowski, Stanisław Gustaw Jaster and Józef Lempart made a daring escape.
 The escapees were dressed as members of the SS-Totenkopfverbände, fully armed and in an SS staff car.
 They drove out the main gate in a stolen Steyr 220 automobile with a smuggled report from Witold Pilecki about the Holocaust.
 Three of the escapees remained free until the end of the war; Jaster, who joined the Polish Underground, was recaptured in 1943 and died shortly afterwards in German custody.

 In September 1942 "The Żegota Council for the Aid of the Jews" was founded by Zofia Kossak-Szczucka and Wanda Krahelska-Filipowicz ("Alinka") and made up of Polish Democrats as well as other Catholic activists.
 Poland was the only country in occupied Europe where there existed such a dedicated secret organization.
-Half of the Jews who survived the war (thus over 50,000) were aided in some shape or form by Żegota.
+Half of the Jews in Poland who survived the war (thus over 50,000) were aided in some way by Żegota.
 The best-known activist of Żegota was Irena Sendler, head of the children's division, who saved 2,500 Jewish children by smuggling them out of the Warsaw Ghetto, providing them with false documents, and sheltering them in individual and group children's homes outside the ghetto.

 In 1942 Jan Karski reported to the Polish, British and U.S. governments on the situation in Poland, especially the Holocaust of the Jews.
 He met with Polish politicians in exile including the prime minister, and members of political parties such as the Socialist Party, National Party, Labor Party, People's Party, Jewish Bund and Poalei Zion.
 He also spoke to Anthony Eden, the British foreign secretary, and included a detailed statement on what he had seen in Warsaw and Bełżec.